tdabrowski/10Ways/README.md

 # 10Ways
-10Ways - simple site wrote in ReactJS and Sass.
+10Ways - simple site written in ReactJS and Sass.
 Built on the basis of RWD practices, with sample of React Router usage for main navigation.

 ## Demo